TRAIS-Lab/dattri/experiments/gpt2_wikitext/readme.md

 ## Calculate the attribution score

-You can calculate the attribution score after training completes.
-Currently we support LoGra and TRAK for attribution score calculation.
+Currently we have LoGra and TRAK as two examples of data attribution methods.

 ```bash
 python score_logra.py \